frida/frida-website/docs/javascript-api.md

     Objective-C runtime loaded.
 Do not invoke any other `ObjC` properties or methods unless this is the case.

++   `ObjC.api`: an object mapping function names to `NativeFunction` instances for direct access to a big portion of the Objective-C runtime API.

 +   `ObjC.classes`: an object mapping class names to `ObjC.Object` JavaScript bindings for each of the currently registered classes.